ARCY4102 Archaeologists in Action

 - Honours core unit in Archaeology [Bachelor of Arts (Honours)]

-- This vocational unit prepares students for a career as a professional archaeologist.
-Students visit archaeologists at their places of work–universities, government agencies, consulting firms, museums and the Indigenous and heritage sectors–and get first-hand advice on different vocational pathways.
-Students meet weekly to consider professional activities and the practical, legislative and ethical aspects of archaeology.
-Students receive in-seminar instruction from experts in the field in topics such as producing a CV, sitting an interview, designing an outreach activity, working with multiple stakeholders, designing an exhibition and curating a collection.
+- This vocational unit prepares students for a career as professional archaeologists.
+Students visit archaeologists at their places of work, including: universities, government agencies, consulting firms, museums, Indigenous and heritage sectors.
+They get first-hand advice and instruction on vocational pathways.
+Students meet weekly to consider the practical, legislative and ethical aspects of archaeology.
+Students receive in-seminar instruction from experts in the field in topics such as producing a CV, sitting an interview, designing an outreach activity, working with multiple stakeholders, designing an exhibition, and curating a collection.

-- Typically this unit is assessed in the following ways: (1) seminar assignment and (2) participation.
+- Indicative assessments in this unit are as follows: (1) seminar assignments and participation and (2) group project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)